 Avoid spices and herbs in large quantities after midday, and especially at dinner, since certain spices and herbs can influence sleep by making you too alert.
 Spicy foods may cause heartburn in some people.

 Avoid high doses of certain

 Keep in mind that taking too many supplements, herbs, and vitamins can sometimes cause sleep problems since many of them cause alertness.
 Diet pills that contain stimulants such as citrus aurantium can keep you awake.
-So can the nutrients phenylalanine, tyrosine, certain hormones such as DHEA, progesterone, pregnenolone, testosterone, androstenedione, ginseng and other adaptogenic herbs, tongkat ali, LJ100, muira puama, maca, horny goat weed, dodder seed or cuscuta, and the anti-depressants St. John's wort and SAM-e.
+So can the nutrients phenylalanine amino acid, tyrosine, carnosine, certain hormones such as DHEA, progesterone, pregnenolone, testosterone, androstenedione, ginseng and other adaptogenic herbs, "adrenal gland stimulating herbs," tongkat ali, LJ100, muira puama, maca, horny goat weed, dodder seed or cuscuta, and the anti-depressants St. John's wort and SAM-e.
 High doses of B vitamins and certain nutrients, such as CoQ10 and alpha lipoic acid, may act as stimulants.
 Take most of your supplements early in the day.
 Many herbs not mentioned above can cause alertness late into the night.
 If you have trouble sleeping, consider stopping all supplements, herbs and spices for a week to see if you sleep better.
-Even fish oils or krill oil use could be a cause of difficulty sleeping in some individuals.
+Even fish oils or krill oil ( more than several pills a day) use could be a cause of difficulty sleeping in some individuals.

 Avoid excess alcohol